 Often a large part of the decision factor is the price of a stand up paddle board.
 You don’t want a super expensive board, but you also don’t want to buy a cheap board (read: not long lasting) just to save money.
 It’s important to do your research to compare boards and companies when it comes to paddle board cost and quality.The paddle board price breakdown is as follows:

 Often cheaper boards sacrifice quality, materials, and design to achieve their lower price.
 Be weary, the board may not last as long as one constructed with higher quality materials.
 The designs tend to be very basic, such as solid colors with few artistic elements.

 High quality, great performance, artistically designed and moderately priced.
 There’s not much more you can want from a paddle board.
 This is what we like to consider the sweet spot when it comes to paddle boards.
 Most of ISLE’s SUPs fall within this price range.
 Additionally, we have many high performance boards, without the high performance cost.

 6. Where can you get the best SUP value?

 With plenty of stand up paddle board companies to choose from, it can seem overwhelming to find the perfect one.
 The key is to look beyond the marketing and pull back the layers to see exactly what each company offers.
 The major things to consider when choosing a company are the makeup of board, the price of the board(s), the guarantee, and the customer service.

 7. Why Get Your SUP From ISLE?

-At ISLE, our only job is to make sure you find that perfect stand up paddle board and our outstanding track record since 2004 demonstrates just how committed we are!
+At ISLE, our only job is to make sure you find that perfect stand up paddle board and our outstanding track record over the past 16+ years demonstrates just how committed we are!
 Please feel free to call or email us regarding any questions or guidance you need.